Weather

 Where to Go

-While much of Japan swelters in July, you don't have to look so hard to find coastal, highland, or more northern destinations that are more comfortable.
+While much of Japan swelters in July, you don't have to look very hard to find coastal, highland, or more northern destinations that are more comfortable.

-Japan is a country of many mountains, and at slightly higher altitudes you may find cooler temperatures.
-The Japan Alps are a popular hiking destination, and a marginally cooler than other parts of Honshu in July.
-For a quick escape from Tokyo, the beautiful and culturally important town of Nikko should be a priority, as it sits at a cool 4258 feet (1298 m.).
-If you make a trip further up to Lake Chuzenji, you may even feel cool.
+Japan is a country of many mountains, and at slightly higher altitudes, you may find cooler temperatures.
+The Japan Alps are a popular hiking destination and are marginally cooler than other parts of Honshu in July.
+For a quick escape from Tokyo, the beautiful and culturally important town of Nikko should be a priority, as it sits at a cool 4,258 feet (1,298 m.).
+If you make a trip farther up to Lake Chuzenji, you may even feel cool.

-To enjoy some beach time, either head to the sub-tropical and tropical islands of Okinawa, or find other islands off the coast of the main islands.
-The island of Iki, accessible from Fukuoka, has gorgeous beaches and mostly only Japanese tourists.
+To enjoy some beach time, either head to the subtropical and tropical islands of Okinawa or find other islands off the coast of the main islands.
+The island of Iki, accessible from Fukuoka, has gorgeous beaches and mostly Japanese tourists.
 The Seto Inland Sea, between the three main islands of Honshu, Kyushu, and Shikoku, also has many beautiful little islands worth checking out, such as Naoshima.

 Chat with a local specialist who can help organize your trip.